viktorfreiman/smartthings-rest/docs/index.rst

 |project| is adaptive to |st|'s api which means that this lib don't need to be updated to work with a change in |st|'s api

+To get the PAT check this link https://www.home-assistant.io/integrations/smartthings/

 Links
 -----